Lurkers in the Dark

 How I paint - Chaos Daemons - Flesh hounds of Khorne

-The Flesh Hounds of Khorne are crimson hued half-canine, half-reptilian hunting beasts.
-Their blank-white eyes are hooded beneath hooded brows and their slavering mouths are full of razor sharp fangs.
-They have blood matted hair running down their backs and across their shoulders and around their necks are great brazen collars, forged at Khorne's feet.
+The Flesh Hounds of Khorne are crimson-hued, half-canine, half-reptilian hunting beasts.
+Their blank white eyes sit beneath heavy brows, and their slavering mouths are filled with razor-sharp fangs.
+They have blood-matted hair running down their backs and across their shoulders, and around their necks hang great brazen collars, said to be forged at Khorne’s feet.

-This is the description of the Flesh hounds, I wanted to achieve in my painting.
+This is the description of the Flesh Hounds that I wanted to achieve in my painting.

 More of my How to paint... articles can be found here.
 Including Bloodletters of Khorne and Daemonettes of Slaanesh.